 Using otherwise wasted corner space, I built a scrap wood bin, and attached some shelves above it to store the smaller pieces (that would normally get lost in a bin).

 Here is a mini shelf I built for holding some plastic drawers.
-The plastic drawers are holding the items for the TV (keep reading for that!).
+The plastic drawers are holding the items for the computer/TV.
 Whenever I have an item that I don’t have a great place for, I just make my own little stand or shelf to hold it.

 Sliding Shelf Tower

-I also made a storage tower with sliding shelves.
+I also made a storage tower with sliding shelves for the garage.
 It holds a TON of things on it.
-Check out the blog post for the sliding shelf design.
-This is Eileen’s favorite part of the garage because of the added storage.
-In fact, she’s been wanting a few of these in the basement.
+Check out the blog post for the sliding shelf organization plans and design.
+This is Eileen’s favorite part of the garage because of all the storage.
+In fact, she’s been wanting a few of these storage shelves that slide in the basement.

 Here’s the sub-shelf I mentioned earlier.
 I couldn’t stand looking at the empty void beneath one of my larger shelves.
 So one day I tossed together some scrap wood for a mini shelf attached underneath.